BiDAlab/GeneticAlgorithm/README.md

 Once the initial population is defined, it is [evaluated](#evaluation) to find the best chromosome (solution) in the population.
 Once the best solution is detected, the evolutionary process of natural selection begins.
 This process will be repeated for `n_gen` generations or until the solution converges.

+During the generational process there are 4 steps.
 The first step is to create a new population through the [selection process](#selection).

 ### <a name="selection">Selection</a>